-Please share your thoughts and advice for this new adoptive mom.
+Please share your thoughts and advice for this new adoptive mom who is struggling to attach to her new child.
 If you have experienced anything similar, please let her know.

 Dear Dawn, I am a mother of nine children born to me (ages 20 months to 18 years), all homeschooled, and have adopted my husband’s cousin as of 2 months ago.
 We did not know her prior to this and the adoption moved very quickly once the state determined that her mother would not get her act together.
 She is 3.5 years old.

 I think she would have an easier time overcoming her attachment issues if I could overcome mine.
 Everywhere I read, no one has a problem with loving and sympathizing with their adopted child, but I do.
 I feel like a complete beast.
 I am civil to her, often affectionate, and try to be fair about her rights in the family, but I am unable to fake expressions of love and do not like how the integration has to be so sudden and total.